marcoh3mmm/Counthoursfromemail/README.md

 # Counthoursfromemail
-python: counts the times an hour from different emails.\n Please check the .txt file
+python: counts the times an hour from different emails.
+Please check the .txt file